There is a distinct thread that runs through Kasper Bjørke’s vast body of work.

-As a DJ, Kasper has performed at some of the most renowned clubs and venues today.
-From Panorama Bar and Watergate in Berlin to Rex and Social Club in Paris, Robert Johnson in Frankfurt, D-Edge in Sao Paolo, Fabric in London, Le Bain and Output in New York, Bardot and Electric Pickle in Miami - and international festivals like Sonar Barcelona, Roskilde, Iceland Airwaves and Calvi on the Rocks.
-Back home in Copenhagen, Culture Box has a special place in his heart; as well as the small club/bar called Jolene.
+As a DJ, Kasper has performed at some of the most important and legendary clubs and festivals.
+Panorama Bar (Berghain) in Berlin, Rex Club in Paris, Robert Johnson in Frankfurt, D-Edge in Sao Paolo, Fabric in London, Output in New York, Electric Pickle in Miami - and festivals such as Sonar Barcelona, Roskilde Festival, Montreaux Jazz Festival, Iceland Airwaves and Calvi on the Rocks.